OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 usage: recently
 ````

-Shows coins which were recenlty added on CoinGecko
+Shows coins which were recently added on CoinGecko

 ![image](https://user-images.githubusercontent.com/275820/123538777-a9171480-d736-11eb-9950-efa4946f4be9.png)